As a professional.

 The chapter on volatility will bring you a good overview of the different types of option volatility; historical volatility, implied volatility, and expected volatility.
 The section on volatility won’t take you through the advanced concepts that volatility can offer, but a general overview will be given.

 Some of the things we like that James Bittman touches on is the difference between calendar days and trading days for use in volatility formulas, such as those for expected volatility.

 He does an excellent job of describing how volatility is used when making actual option trades.
 This is done by discussing how an option can be “overvalued” or “undervalued” based on the implied volatility assumption.

 This book does give you a brief definition of volatility skew.
 Unfortunately, the explanation is kept very basic, and he doesn’t get into more detail about how it can be advantageous to your trading.

 We may sing the praises of this book, but like most informational books, it does fall short in a few key areas.

 The information in this book is presented with no particular audience in mind.
-The title addresses the professional but clearly the information ranges from the basic to the more advanced option trader.
+The title addresses the professional, but the information ranges from the basic to the more advanced options trader.

 There are some chapters in here meant for professionals.
-Obviously, that was the purpose of the book but it will be hard reading for nonprofessionals.
-The chapters on synthetic relationships in options and arbitrage opportunities make for interesting reading, but are not practical for a retail trader.
+That was the purpose of the book, but it will be hard reading for nonprofessionals.
+The chapters on synthetic relationships in options and arbitrage opportunities make for interesting reading but are not practical for a retail trader.
 Due to commissions, bid/ask spreads, and slow execution, it is rare for a retail trader to have the ability to take advantage of any arbitrage opportunities.

 Even though there are a few shortcomings throughout this book, the overall content was very informative.
 We’ve seen this book display a better understanding for most option concepts when compared to other works we have read.